stanley-gu/standardsCh/chapter.md

 necessary to enable reproduction of results.
-Through discussions between interested members of the community, public presentations, and workshop meetings, the Microarray Gene Expression Data Society (MGED) outlined the Minimum Information About a Microarray Experiment (MIAME) specification and Microarray Gene Expression Markup Language (MAGE-ML) [@brazma2001minimum;@spellman2002design].
-As we will discuss in the following sections, in many ways, this has become the prototype for subsequent data annotation guidelines in systems biology [@quackenbush2006standardizing].
+Through discussions between interested members of the community, public presentations, and workshop meetings, the Microarray Gene Expression Data Society (MGED) outlined the Minimum Information About a Microarray Experiment (MIAME) specification [@brazma2001minimum] and Microarray Gene Expression Markup Language (MAGE-ML) [@spellman2002design].
+As we will discuss in the following sections, in many ways, this has become the prototype [@quackenbush2006standardizing] for subsequent data annotation guidelines in systems biology.

 The early success of MIAME and its widespread adoption led to the development of many domain-specific extensions and variations.
 MIAME is now accompanied by a